ZachL1/SIND/README.md

-# SIND: Scene-Invariant Distribution Learning for Generalizable Image Quality Assessment
+# Learning Scene-invariant Distribution for Generalizable Blind Image Quality Assessment

 This repository contains the official implementation of the paper "Learning Scene-invariant Distribution for Generalizable Blind Image Quality Assessment, TCSVT2025".